mrmushfiq/qalma/README.md

 Sample images and files are available in the ‘Sample’ folder.
 For detail documantation Please see the manual ('qalma_manual.pdf') or visit https://github.com/mrmushfiq/qalma/wiki.
 <br/>To check the comparison with commercial software please visit https://github.com/mrmushfiq/qalma/wiki/Comparison-with-Commercial-Softwares.
 <br/>Publication: https://www.sciencedirect.com/science/article/pii/S2352711018300311

+<br/>Disclaimer: QALMA was developed for research purpose.
+We are not responsible for clinical application.